nervgh/recursive-iterator/README.md

 // number    1
 // Uncaught Error: Circular reference
 ```
-You can change this behaviour by passing `ignoreCircularReferences=true`:
+You can change this behaviour by passing `ignoreCircular=true`:
 ```js
 var root = {
     number: 1,